Welches in Clackamas County, Oregon — The American West (Northwest)

 More about this marker.
 The marker is located at the entrance to the Wildwood Recreation Area.

 Credits.
 This page was last revised on January 6, 2018.
-This page originally submitted on January 6, 2018, by Barry Swackhamer of San Jose, California.
-This page has been viewed 82 times since then.
-Photos: 1, 2. submitted on January 6, 2018, by Barry Swackhamer of San Jose, California.
+It was originally submitted on January 6, 2018, by Barry Swackhamer of Brentwood, California.
+This page has been viewed 222 times since then and 11 times this year.
+Photos: 1, 2. submitted on January 6, 2018, by Barry Swackhamer of Brentwood, California.